joearms/old.blog/_posts/2013-03-27-promoting-erlang.md

 I'm starting a new blog.
-I'm going to tell you why Erlang is wicked badd-ass awesome (translation: not-bad) and what's happening in the Erkang world.
-I'll also talk about some other comeletiung tenchologies whuch I consider to be decidedly <i>Unawesome</i> and I'll tell you why.
+I'm going to tell you why Erlang is wicked badd-ass awesome (translation: not-bad) and what's happening in the Erlang world.
+I'll also talk about some other competing tenchologies which I consider to be decidedly <i>Unawesome</i> and I'll tell you why.

 Stuff is happening.
-In two years time Erlang populatry will explode.
+In two years time Erlang popularity will explode.
 In a series of blog posts I'll tell you why.

 In the next few posts I'll retroactively blog about what happened at the Erlang factory.
-This is behind the secenes stuff.
-What really happend in San Francisco?
+This is behind the scenes stuff.
+What really happened in San Francisco?